IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsection{Mode Collapse}

-Learning the 2D Gaussian mixture distribution can visually demonstrate the mode collapse of the model.
-If the model suffers from mode collapse, the samples it generates will focus on a limited number of modes.
-And this can be directly observed and compared through Kernel Density Estimation (KDE) plots.
+Learning the 2D Gaussian mixture distribution{s} can visually demonstrate the mode collapse of the model.
+If the model suffers from mode collapse, the samples it generates will focus on a limited number of modes. {T}his can be directly observed {using} kernel density estimation (KDE) plots.

-We compare the complete algorithm of IE-GAN with the baselines including GAN, NS-GAN, LSGAN, and E-GAN.
+We compare the complete algorithm of IE-GAN with the baselines{,} including GAN, NS-GAN, LSGAN, and E-GAN.
 For fairness, all methods utilize the same MLP network architecture.
-Because of the huge difference between synthetic and real-world datasets, the learning rate and the number of discriminator updates in each iteration are consistent with the source of the network architecture, namely $\alpha=1e\!-\!4$, $n_D=1$.
+Because of the huge difference between synthetic and real-world datasets, the learning rate and the number of discriminator updates in each iteration are consistent with the source of the network architecture, i.e., {$\alpha=1\!\times\!10^{-4}$} {and} $n_D=1$.

 Fig.~\ref{fig:KDEofToy} illustrates the modes captured by different methods.
 The center plot of each plot is the KDE plot, and the side plots reflect the probability distribution.
-To adequately represent the generated distribution, 10240 points are sampled for each plot.
-We can see that on both synthetic datasets, the baselines show more or less mode missing.
+To adequately represent the generated distribution, {10,240} points are sampled for each plot.
+We can see that on both synthetic datasets, the baselines show {some} missing {modes}.
 This is especially true for E-GAN, which appears to be inapplicable to experimental networks.
-It performs the worst of all methods, and its evolutionary strategy exacerbates mode collapse.
-Whereas IE-GAN is able to cover all modes (although some modes are weakly covered), which indicates that our evolutionary strategy can effectively suppress mode collapse.
-This is corroborated by side plots, where the probability distribution of IE-GAN is the closest to the target data.
+It performs the worst {out} of all {the} methods, and its evolutionary strategy exacerbates mode collapse. {In contrast,} IE-GAN is able to cover all modes (although some modes are weakly covered), which indicates that our evolutionary strategy can effectively suppress mode collapse.
+This is corroborated by {the} side plots, {which show that} the probability distribution of IE-GAN is closest to {that of} the target data.